Skip to main content

 Peptides are the words in this biochemical language.
 They are short chains of amino acids that act as precise, targeted messengers, instructing cells on how to function, repair, and thrive.
 Your body produces thousands of them, each with a specific job.

 Some regulate inflammation, others trigger tissue repair, and a crucial class of them governs the release of foundational hormones like growth hormone.
 As we age, the production of these peptides naturally diminishes.
-This process, known as somatopause, coincides with a decline in levels and contributes directly to changes in cardiovascular resilience.
+This process, known as somatopause, coincides with a decline in growth hormone levels and contributes directly to changes in cardiovascular resilience.

 The blood vessels that were once pliable and responsive can become stiffer.
 The endothelium, the delicate single-cell layer lining all your blood vessels, can lose its ability to produce nitric oxide, a key molecule for maintaining healthy blood flow and pressure.
 This is where the lived experience of fatigue and the cellular reality of vascular aging intersect.